Cacti/documentation/Plugin-Hook-API-Ref.md

 ## graph_items_remove

-This hook is called when when the data source is deleted, and the option to remove all graph items tied to the data source is selected.
+This hook is called when the data source is deleted, and the option to remove all graph items tied to the data source is selected.

 | file             | introduced | retired |